 Bone Grafting Options

 If a significant amount of bone is lost there may not be enough to place a dental implant.
 In these cases, it is necessary to perform a bone grafting procedure.
-This can be a small procedure performed under local anaesthetic in the dental practice or it may involve going to hospital for treatment under general anaesthetic in very severe cases.
+This can be a small procedure performed under local anesthetic in the dental practice or it may involve going to hospital for treatment under general anaesthetic in very severe cases.

 When you are assessed for dental implants the bone will be measured in all dimensions.
 The only way to check the bone before implant placement is to take a dental CT.

-There are different ways of grafting bone and they will al involve some bruising and swelling for a week of two after the procedure but usually not much pain.
+There are different ways of grafting bone and they will all involve some bruising and swelling for a week of two after the procedure but usually not much pain.
 The swelling and bruising can be reduced with some medications and following the aftercare instruction.